-Barack Obama's Lesson In The Lost Art of The Love Letter
+Barack Obama’s Lesson in the Lost Art of the Love Letter

 Equally fun to read are his lyrical observations of the mundane.
 The Metro in Paris “stinks like between the toes and it’s just as cramped.”
 When trying to quit smoking, conjures an image for Véra of angels lighting up cigarettes like naughty middle-schoolers, then flicking them away when the Archangel floats by (“This is what falling stars are.”)

 Kafka’s letters to his first wife, Felice Bauer, reflect some of the defining qualities of his fiction, like the sense of striving through bleakness, miserably hopeless but nonetheless determined.
-In 1913, he wrote passionately to his then-fiance: ''I belong to you; there is really no other way of expressing it, and that is not strong enough.”
+In 1913, he wrote passionately to his then-fiance: “I belong to you; there is really no other way of expressing it, and that is not strong enough.”

-His letters reveal a man who is often insecure, writing that his “energies have always been weak” and confessing his jealousy of “all the people in your letter, those named and those unnamed, men and girls, business people and writers.''
+His letters reveal a man who is often insecure, writing that his “energies have always been weak” and confessing his jealousy of “all the people in your letter, those named and those unnamed, men and girls, business people and writers.”
 He turns out to be the type who desperately wants what he can’t have until he has it, in which point he retreats into himself.

-''The life that awaits you is not that of the happy couples you see strolling along before you in Westerland,'' he writes when Baueur finally responds to his entreaties to marry her, ''no lighthearted chatter arm in arm, but a monastic life at the side of a man who is peevish, miserable, silent, discontented, and sickly; a man who, and this will seem to you akin to madness, is chained to invisible literature by invisible chains and screams when approached because, so he claims, someone is touching those chains.''
+“The life that awaits you is not that of the happy couples you see strolling along before you in Westerland,” he writes when Baueur finally responds to his entreaties to marry her, “no lighthearted chatter arm in arm, but a monastic life at the side of a man who is peevish, miserable, silent, discontented, and sickly; a man who, and this will seem to you akin to madness, is chained to invisible literature by invisible chains and screams when approached because, so he claims, someone is touching those chains.”

 Winston Churchill was also a prolific love letter scribe.
-“Marry me — and I will conquer the world and lay it at your feet,” he wrote in 1899 to Pamela Plowden, his first love.
+“Marry me—and I will conquer the world and lay it at your feet,” he wrote in 1899 to Pamela Plowden, his first love.
 (The letter sold for $113,782 at a Christie’s auction this year.)
-The British Prime Minister also wrote to his wife Clementine wrote whenever he left home.
+The British prime minister also wrote to his wife Clementine whenever he left home.

 Now we can add Barack Obama’s letters to this canon of letters, a tribute to the dying art.
 Or, as Virginia Woolf put it, “the humane art, which owes its origins to the love of friends.”